BJKerridge/docusaurus-decoy/docs/2-General Information/02-SeAT-Setup.md

 - [SeAT](https://seat.xdecoyx.com/home) is a web-app for tracking in-game activity, along with sync'ing your user account to Discord/Mumble.
 - [Discord](https://discord.com/) is software for chats, informal fleet comms, event noficiations and meetings.
 - [Mumble](https://www.mumble.info/) is VoIP software for organised fleets.
-- [Alliance Auth](https://phoenix-coalition.com/) is a web-app used by Phoenix Coalition for Discord & Mumble integration.

 ### DECOY - SeAT Setup